 12. If the UE has moves away from of the RAN node, the UE will initiate the RNAU procedure and the context will be transferred between the original RAN node and the new RAN node.

+Editor’s Note: How to handle the case when there is no Xn interface is FFS.